Xza85hrf/FlexiBlur/README.md

 # FlexiBlur

-FlexiBlur is a Python GUI application that lets users apply various blur effects to images and videos.
-It supports simple and advanced blur techniques, including custom settings for motion and radial blurs.
-Designed for systems with OpenCV, FlexiBlur provides a user-friendly interface for easy and efficient media processing.
+FlexiBlur is a Python application that allows users to apply various blur effects to images and videos through a graphical user interface.
+It supports multiple blur modes, custom settings, and region of interest (ROI) selection for targeted blurring.

 ## Features

-- Real-time temperature monitoring with visual feedback.
-- Temperature logging with threshold-based activation.
-- Automatic log rotation to manage disk space.
-- Option to run as a daemon for background processing.
-- Color-coded temperature display in the terminal for easy monitoring.
+- GUI for easy interaction and media processing
+- Support for both image and video blurring
-- Supports multiple blur modes: Heavy, Slight, Custom, Motion, Radial.
+- Multiple blur modes: Heavy, Slight, Custom, Motion, Radial
-- Region of Interest (ROI) selection for targeted blurring.
+- Region of Interest (ROI) selection for targeted blurring
+- Custom blur settings for advanced users
-- Parallel processing of media files for improved performance.
+- Parallel processing of media files for improved performance
+- Video processing with time range selection
+- Theme toggling (light/dark)
+- Logging of processing steps and errors

 ## Installation